 It is very important not to diagnose yourself without speaking to your doctor because there may be other causes for these symptoms.
 And even if it does turn out to be depression, it may not be the SAD form of depression.

-People in more northern countries or cities: are more likely to experience SAD than those who live close to the equator.
-This is thought to be because the days get shorter the further north you go.
+People in more northern countries or cities—are more likely to experience SAD than those who live close to the equator.
+The amount of daylight you receive changes as you move north, and that change is thought to be part of SAD.

 If you think you might have seasonal affective disorder, talk to your doctor.
-Your doctor can help rule out any other causes for your symptoms, like thyroid problems or other forms of clinical depression.
-Some common treatments for SAD :
+Your doctor can help rule out any other causes for your symptoms, like thyroid problems or other types of depression.
+Some common treatments for SAD include:

 Medication—can be helpful for treating all kinds of depression, including SAD.
-Different kinds of medication work in different ways, but they all target the chemicals in the brain that can get out of balance during depression.
-Talk to your doctor to find out if medication is right for you and if so what type, and how much, to take.
+Different kinds of medication work in different ways.
+Talk to your doctor to find out if medication is right for you and how you should use it.

-Counseling—such as an approach known as cognitive-behavioural therapy (CBT), is effective for depression.
+Counselling—such as an approach known as cognitive-behavioural therapy (CBT), is effective for depression.
 A health professional who uses this approach can teach you skills to help change your view of the world around you.
 They do this by coaching you to break the negative patterns of depression including the thoughts and actions that can keep the depression going.
-Because CBT hasn’t been studied as much for SAD, specifically, usually it will be tried after or along with light therapy or other treatments.
+CBT may be used alongside other treatments like light therapy or medication.

 Self-help—can help you feel better.
 Regular exercise, a healthy diet, good sleep habits, staying connected to others, balanced thinking techniques, and managing stress have all been shown to reduce the symptoms of depression.
 These are helpful if you have only mild changes in your mood that follow a seasonal pattern.
 Doing these things can also help alongside treatment for more moderate or severe symptoms.